Siyavosh Beg: Career

+Later career

 From 1645 to 1649, he served as the governor (hakem and beglarbeg) of Kuhgiluyeh.
 When in 1645 the re-appointed grand vizier Khalifeh Sultan urged for repressive laws against Isfahan's large Armenian community, the latter turned to Siyavosh Beg, himself a former Christian.

 Like his then incumbent king Abbas II (1642-1666), Siyavosh Beg was an avid drinker.
 Siyavosh Beg's nisba is derived from "Bash-Achuk", a Persian appellation of the Kingdom of Imereti, in western Georgia, where he hailed from.